catalyst-cloud/catalystcloud-docs/source/load-balancer/_scripts/layer4-files/terraform-example.rst

 For this example, we assume that you already have some knowledge of how Terraform functions and that you know how to construct a Terraform template.
-If you have not used terraform before, or are not sure how to use it on the Catalyst Cloud, you can find a good starting example under the :ref:`first instance<launching-your-first-instance-using-terraform>` section of the documents.
+If you have not used terraform before, or are not sure how to use it on Catalyst Cloud, you can find a good starting example under the :ref:`first instance<launching-your-first-instance-using-terraform>` section of the documents.
 If you are wanting an even more in depth look at